dcast822/Housing_salesprice_prediction_with_Machine_Learning/README.md

 Decided to be more selective with the features, and dropped those with extremely low correlations.
 Once that happened then I applied the polynomial features to it.
 This has lead to a somewhat slightly underfit model that scores less on training data at 83.08% but scored the highest yet on the testing data with a score of 83.41%.
 This model seems to have a bit more bias than any of my previous models, thus it is underfit, and therefore does not need regularization.
 Also, a model that has been subjected to Standard Scaler.
 This model does the best job in finding that optimal sweet spot where we are balancing the bias and variance in order to minimize error.
 Reference:lesson Bias-Variance

-## Conclusions & Recommendations.
+## Up to this point

 The initial premise here was to predict a price for a home using a linear regression model that outperforms a baseline model.
 After iterating through several models, I selected a Linear Regression model that whittled down features based on very poor correlation.
-From there the polynomial features transformation and the standard scaler were applied.
+The following step was to apply both a polynomial features transformation and the standard scaler.
 This ended up having the best R2 Score for testing portion of the train-test-split.
 It had an R2 score of 83.41% which was an improvement over the baseline of the original model many iterations ago, that baseline had a score of 65.59%.
 Thats a shade under an 18 points of improvement in the R2 score.
 In other words there was a 65.59% of the variance in our sales price  that could be explained by the features in our model to begin with, and that has improved to 83.41% of the variance/variability in our sales price that could be explained by the features in our model.
 Also worth noting that the testing RMSE of this model was 32307.37 which is a decrease from the first model RMSE of 43739.88.
 This can be good because you want RMSE as close to 0 as possible and is in the dollar units of salesprice so in a sense the predicted y is closer to actual y.
-This is something that could help benefit homeowners and the real estate agents that work with them as far as being able to know what an adequate price is that would enable them to sell the home.
-As we know from the research portion of this being overpriced will not allow for you to sell the home and underpricing it really harms the homeowner.
-Future steps to move the project forward would involve even more research that could help feature engineer even more useful x variables that could contribute to the model.
-Regularization really helped decrease the variance between the training and testing R2 scores as well, and actually lead to improvements in the lowest RMSE as well.

 | **Model** | **Train RMSE** | **Test RMSE** | **Train R2** | **Test R2** |
 |-----------|----------------|---------------|--------------|-------------|